Request a quote

 Hill Tribes Adventure in Chiang Dao

-In the early morning meet your guide for a one-day trek to see the hill tribes of Chiang Dao.
-The area east of Chiang Dao town is home to the people of the Akha, Lisu, Lahu, Palong and Karen tribes.
-Our first stop will be at the local market of Mae Malai.
-We then proceed to the bamboo rafting camp and head down the stream by raft.
-Eventually we disembark and walk to an Akha hill tribe village.
-We then hike to a nearby Lisu village where villagers once cultivated opium poppies, but now supplement their income by producing local handicrafts.
-Here we start a hike through the protected community forest to a Palong village and enjoy a simple and tasty picnic lunch.
-When we reach Pang Daeng Nai village, our guide will explain the Royal Project and talk about the village shrine and the huja rawl, or ‘village heart’.
+In the early morning, meet your guide for a full-day trek to visit the hill tribes of Chiang Dao, home to the Akha, Lisu, Lahu, Palong, and Karen peoples.
+Begin at Mae Malai market, then head to a bamboo rafting camp for a ride down the stream.
+Walk to an Akha village, then hike to a Lisu village known for handicrafts.
+Continue through a protected forest to a Palong village for a picnic lunch.
+End at Pang Daeng Nai village, learning about the Royal Project, the village shrine, and the huja rawl, or ‘village heart.’

 Best of Chiang Mai

-Start your day at the riverfront Warorot Market, Chiang Mai’s bustling ‘Chinatown’ quarter.
-Nearby is the Hmong hill tribe market, while facing the Ping River is the photogenic flower market.
-From here we head to Thapae Gate, one of the four original city gates, where we continue by samlor, or rickshaw, to Wat Chiang Man, Wat Phra Singh and Wat Chedi Luang.
-You will also have the chance to meet with an English-speaking monk, who will answer your questions and offer some insight into Chiang Mai’s past.
-After lunch, we drive up into the hills to visit Wat Phra That Doi Suthep, a sacred temple named after Doi Suthep Mountain with impressive views looking down on Chiang Mai.
-After participating in a blessing ceremony and admiring the view we drive back to your hotel.
+Start your day at Warorot Market, Chiang Mai’s lively ‘Chinatown,’ and explore the nearby Hmong hill tribe and flower markets.
+Visit Thapae Gate, one of the original city gates, then continue by samlor (rickshaw) to Wat Chiang Man, Wat Phra Singh, and Wat Chedi Luang.
+Meet an English-speaking monk to learn about Chiang Mai’s history.
+After lunch, drive into the hills to Wat Phra That Doi Suthep, a sacred temple with stunning views over the city, participate in a blessing ceremony, and return to your hotel.

 Adventure in Doi Suthep - Pui National Park

-We first begin with a visit of Wat Phra That Doi Suthep temple on Doi Suthep Mountain before the crowds arrive.
-Next we take a short nature walk through a deciduous oak and evergreen forest.
-We then pay a visit to the national park headquarters and stop briefly at the tree nursery of the Forest Restoration Research Unit, run by a small team of ecologists and research students in the Science Faculty of
+Begin with an early visit to Wat Phra That Doi Suthep on Doi Suthep Mountain before the crowds arrive.
+Take a short nature walk through deciduous oak and evergreen forest, then visit the national park headquarters and the tree nursery of Chiang Mai University’s Forest Restoration Research Unit, where ecologists study tropical forest restoration.
+Continue to the Hmong hill tribe village of Doi Pui, known for handicrafts and traditional attire, with spectacular views.
+On the return to Chiang Mai, stop at Montatarn Waterfall before concluding the tour.

 Lanna Family Home Experience